-To set up your crawfish bait, you want to penetrate the tail of the crawfish with a hook of proportionate size to the crustacean.
+To set up your crawfish bait, you want to penetrate the crawfish’s tail with a hook of proportionate size to the crustacean.

 Fishing with live worms or nightcrawlers is a very effective form of bass fishing, and it’s a great technique to use with newbies or kids to get them hooked on the sport.
-Rig the worm on the hook through the tip and try to keep as much of the hook covered while ensuring that the barb is still protruding enough to set the hook.
+Remember, the fishing hook sizes matter; rig the worm on the hook through the tip and keep as much of the hook covered while ensuring that the barb is still protruding enough to set the hook.

-You will most likely want to go near the shallow areas and fish with lighter tackle when bass fishing with nightcrawlers.
+You will most likely want to go near the shallow areas and fish with a lighter tackle when bass fishing with nightcrawlers.
 In most cases, using a light or ultralight rod, a six-pound monofilament line, and a split shot with the worm on the hook will work great.
-Usually, worm setups can be jigged, and they can be used to catch various types of fish, including sunfish, crappie, other panfish, smallmouth bass, other bigger fish such as walleye, depending on where you are fishing.
+Usually, worm setups can be jigged and used to catch various types of fish, including sunfish, crappie, other panfish, smallmouth bass, and other bigger fish, such as walleye, depending on where you are fishing.

 Toss your frog near lily pads and other bass covers; the frog will usually swim to the bottom and immediately draw attention.
 If you aren’t getting any attention, try making a quick jerk motion with the rod tip, which should get the frog moving erratically and draw more attention from the bass lurking nearby.

-Largemouth bass are predatory animals, so the best artificial lures to use are those that mimic the prey present in the water at the time.
+The largemouth bass is a predatory animal, so the best artificial lures to use mimic the prey in the water at the time.
 Many artificial lures have a unique feature that helps attract bass despite not looking very similar to a real prey animal.
 For example, they may flash in the light.